 Set Your Goal and Have a Plan

 Like in any other undertaking, we hear it all the time: Decide what you want to do with your life and go for it.
-We’re obviously talking about a singing career here, so set a goal and device a plan.
+We’re obviously talking about a singing career here, so set a goal and devise a plan.
 Put it on paper, write it down.
 Setting goals and making plans are out of our scope, but find your way around, you have all the resources in the world in front of you.
 I can’t imagine having excuses anymore with the convenience of getting the information you need at your fingertips on a keyboard.

 You must set the path you want to take.
 Saying you want to have a career is vague.